 BLOCK III - PREPARATION FOR STRUCTURAL ASSEMBLY: Begins to use pneumatic equipment.
 Students learn to use the motorized shears and the band saw to cut metal sheets.
-They learn about rivet principles, rivet patterns, and rivet design, followed by pneumatic, perforation, countersunk, and formation of countersunk using their SAS parts.
+They learn about rivet principles, rivet patterns, and rivet design, followed by pneumatic perforation, countersunk, and formation of countersunk using their SAS parts.
 Also, teaches the assembly of his SAS by means of the pneumatic rivet and micro-shaving.

-BLOCK IV - CORROSION PRINCIPLES: Teaches the classification of the damage, perform a crack-limiting drill and the elimination of damage by a chain drilling.
-They also perform a temporary repair of flanged hole, not flush and a permanently combined repair in their SAS.
-Students also learn about the common aircraft hardware store and perform the installation and removal of special fasteners that are used in aviation.
+BLOCK IV - AIRCRAFT STRUCTURAL REPAIRS: Teaches the classification of the damage, perform a crack-limiting stop drill and the elimination of damage by a chain drilling.
+They also perform a non-flush skin repair and a permanently combined repair on their SAS.
+Students also learn about the common aircraft hardware and perform the installation and removal of special fasteners that are used in aviation.
 The block concludes with the manufacture of sets of aircraft tubes.

-BLOCK V - AIRCRAFT STRUCTURAL REPAIR: Teaches about advanced composites.
+BLOCK V - COMPOSITE REPAIRS: Introduces students to advanced composite materials.
 Unlike metal structures defined earlier in the course, students start with basic composite materials such as fiberglass and progress to more advanced composite material structures of Kevlar and graphite.
-The topics reviewed are the advantages and disadvantages of advanced compounds, handling, storage, construction, damage classification and repair of this type of structure.
+The lecture topics covered are the advantages and disadvantages of advanced compounds, handling, storage, construction, damage classification, and types of repairs.as fiberglass and progress to more advanced composite material structures of Kevlar and graphite.
+The topics reviewed are the advantages and disadvantages of advanced compounds, handling, storage, construction, damage classification for advanced compounds, handling, storage, construction, damage classification and repair of this type of structure.

-- 2.1.
-Eligibility: This course is designed for military members no higher than the rank of O-4, police, or civilian equivalent. - 2.2.
-Physical/Medical: - 2.2.1.
+2.1.
+Eligibility: This course is designed for military members no higher than the grade of O-4, police, or civilian equivalent.

+- 2.2.1.
 Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: Normal hearing. - 2.2.3.
-Physical/Other: Normal manual dexterity. - 2.3.
+Hearing/Speech: Normal hearing.

+2.2.3.
+Physical/Other: Normal manual dexterity.

+2.3.
 Uniform/Equipment: See General Clothing Requirements.
-All specialized gear will be provided. - 3.
-Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.1, 1.2, 1.5, 2.1, 2.2, 2.3, 3.4, 3.5, 4.3, 5.4 and USNORTHCOM/TCP objectives: 1.2, 1.3, 2.1, 2.5, 4.2, 4.3, 4.4, 4.5, 4.6.
+All specialized gear will be provided.

+3. Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.1, 1.2, 1.5, 2.1, 2.2, 2.3, 3.4, 3.5, 4.3, 5.4 and USNORTHCOM/TCP objectives: 1.2, 1.3, 2.1, 2.5, 4.2, 4.3, 4.4, 4.5, 4.6.